harshu2502IT/DiseaseDetection/README.md

-# DiseaseDetection
+# ROOM BOOKING
-<h5>This is my 2nd year project called "Holistic disease management system for organic farming."
-It helps farmers detect and manage crop diseases naturally using expert advice, image uploads, and research-based solutions.</h1>
+<h5> This is my 2nd year collage project.
+A responsive Hotel Room Booking Management System built with HTML, CSS, JavaScript, and PHP.
+It features user registration, login, room selection, and a session-based cart system for seamless booking management.</h1>